Smoked Venison Roast

 Wood choice is your own.
 I prefer fruit woods, but will use oak or hickory, too, depending on my mood.
 (The Traeger has all sorts of wood pellets you can use.)

 That’s it.
-Measure your venison, lightly cure it in the fridge a couple days, smoke it slow and low until it hits the right temperature, let it rest 10 minutes on the cutting board.
+Measure your venison, lightly cure it in the fridge a few days, smoke it slow and low until it hits the right temperature, let it rest 10 minutes on the cutting board.
 Slice and eat.

-This smoked venison is basically the best “roast beef” you’ve ever eaten.
+This smoked venison roast is basically the best “roast beef” you’ve ever eaten.
 Don’t believe me?
 Try it.

 - One 5- pound venison roast (See notes below)